DzKriMo/Olympus/README.md

 # Olympus: The Divine Bastion ⚡

-Olympus is a premium, intentionally vulnerable environment designed to test the **Keraunos** pentesting agent (Zeus's Shield).
+Olympus is a premium, intentionally vulnerable environment designed to test the **Keraunos** pentesting agent (Zeus's Thunder).
 This lab is a "Divine Bastion" where architectural flaws are hidden behind a facade of godly perfection.

 ## The Pantheon of Services